The Top 5 Supplements for Skin, Hair and Nails

 2. Astaxanthin

-There is good evidence that Astaxanthin improves skin quality, with Examine.com rating the evidence as grade B. Astaxanthin as a supplement is a carotenoid derived from marine algae (haematococcus pluvialis), commonly taken as softgel capsule.
+There is good evidence that Astaxanthin improves skin quality.
+Grade B, according to Examine.com.
+Astaxanthin as a supplement is a carotenoid derived from marine algae (haematococcus pluvialis), commonly taken as softgel capsule.
 Studies typically use 4–12mg.

 Astaxanthin is a carotenoid pigment that gives salmon, shrimp, and flamingos their pink colour.
 It is one of the most potent antioxidants found in nature and is known to protect cells from oxidative damage.
 It can support skin health by reducing the effects of UV exposure, and it may improve endurance and reduce muscle soreness after exercise.
 It is also used to support eye health and cardiovascular function.
 It is available as a softgel capsule and is fat-soluble, so it is best taken with a meal.